Crixivan Side Effects

 Applies to indinavir: oral capsule

-Along with its needed effects, indinavir (the active ingredient contained in Crixivan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by indinavir (the active ingredient contained in Crixivan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking indinavir:More common
+You should check with your doctor immediately if any of these side effects occur when taking indinavir:More common

 - Blood in the urine